Zaaccckkkk/PDFImageRetriever/README.md

 1. [detect_color.py](detect_color.py):

-- Use class ColorDetector to analyze the RGB image of the border line of a table in pdf file, traverse each pixel in the image, get the color of the pixel and record the number of times each color appears.
+- Use `ColorDetector` class to analyze the RGB image of the border line of a table in pdf file, traverse each pixel in the image, get the color of the pixel and record the number of times each color appears.

 - Return the most common color.

 2. [image_with_bbox.py](image_with_bbox.py):

-- Use class BboxFinder to get the nearest border of the image we want to capture.
+- Use `BboxFinder` class to get the nearest border of the image we want to capture.

-- class PDFImageExtractor helps to extract the image from the whole page using the coordinates of the nearest border.
+- `PDFImageExtractor` class helps to extract the image from the whole page using the coordinates of the nearest border.

 - Render a high resolution image by adjust DPI.